Recursive deep learning framework for forecasting the decadal world economic outlook: Introduction

-GDP forecasting often requires the use of exogenous variables and in the machine learning context, these would be referred to as features such as oil and stock prices that can be collected more frequently than quarterly GDP data \citep{nicholson2017varx}.
-GDP forecasting has necessitated the use of domain specific modelling techniques that merge data across timescales including \textit{bridge equations} or \textit{dynamic factor models}\citep{marcellino2010factor,Feldkircher2015,Garnitz2019,Ollivaud2016}.
-These models are generally linear equations composed over a series of lagged and difference of exogenous and auto-regressive variables\citep{montgomery2021introduction}.
-They fit within the broader family of traditional time series models defined by the auto-regressive integrated moving average (ARIMA)\citep{box2015time} and vector auto-regression (VAR) methodologies \citep{sims1980macroeconomics}.
+GDP forecasting often requires the use of exogenous variables (features) such as oil and stock prices that can be collected more frequently than quarterly GDP data \cite{nicholson2017varx}.
+GDP forecasting has necessitated the use of domain specific modelling techniques that merge data across timescales, including \textit{bridge equations} or \textit{dynamic factor models} \cite{marcellino2010factor,Feldkircher2015,Garnitz2019,Ollivaud2016}.
+These models are generally linear equations composed over a series of lagged and differences of exogenous and autoregressive variables \cite{montgomery2021introduction}.
+They fit within the broader family of traditional time series models defined by the autoregressive integrated moving average (ARIMA) \cite{box2015time} and vector autoregressive (VAR) methodologies \cite{sims1980macroeconomics}.
 The weakness of these approaches is the restriction to linear relationships, which has been a necessary compromise in the absence of large data sets.
-However, as these approaches have consistently failed to identify crucial changes in the economic climate \citep{Ewing2005,Ollivaud2016} and it remains an open research question to determine the best forecasting methodology for a given economic purpose.
-Machine learning methods with their emphasis on capturing non-linearity and emphasizing predictive performance have drawn the attention of econometricians \citep{athey2018impact,athey2019machine}.
+However, these approaches have consistently failed to identify crucial changes in the economy \cite{Ewing2005,Ollivaud2016}.
+It remains an open research question to determine the best forecasting methodology for a given economic purpose.
+Machine learning models have the ability to better capture nonlinearity and adapt to noisy data, and hence have drawn the attention of econometricians \cite{athey2018impact,athey2019machine}.